Drop in shelter is a licensed service, recognized in Law on social protection, with the aim to improve life quality of the street involved children.

 Program of education is organized with a goal to include children in the educational system in early age, as a measure of support and prevention of children getting involved in life and/or work on the streets.
 Children included in the Program are living in informal settlements (slums).
 The majority of them are facing extreme poverty, discrimination and exclusion from regular life of the community and support systems.

 Program of education is organizing daily support to preschoolers in order for them to be regular at the preschool program.
 Also, Program is supporting first graders from informal settlements by organizing weekend education sessions and by helping them with their school obligations.
+Providing them with direct support in learning at school and organizing educational work after classes and on weekends.

 Multidisciplinary expert team is providing support to the children and their families when it comes to fulfillment of their rights.
 Beside them, Program is engaging the community by including volunteers – members of the community as outreach workers, but also health, social welfare, educational institutions and respective local government institutions and corporate sector in the Network of support for children from informal settlements.